dfinity/wg-identity-authentication/topics/icrc_34_get_global_delegation.md

 user's global identity.
 The obtained delegation chain **MUST** be restricted by the signer to canister targets that trust the relying party following the [ICRC-28](./icrc_28_trusted_origins.md) standard.

-- Due to the canister target restriction, only the relying party its own canisters can be called on behalf of the user.
+- Due to the canister target restriction, only the canisters that the relying party owns can be called on behalf of the user.
 - A new delegation chain must be obtained for every new canister created by the relying party.
 - The identity is the same across all relying parties, the user is not anonymous between different relying parties.